hugo-apero/hugo-apero-docs/content/about/_index.md

 ## Configure sidebar position & look
 sidebar_left: false
-glow_on_hover: true  # makes each column dim when no hover

 ## Configure page content in wide column
 title_label: "What I'm up to lately" # leave blank to exclude